AI Search Visibility Playbook: Proven Strategies for Brand Reach

 Strategy 5: Escape the "Identity Prison"

-I call this the "Identity Prison."
+I call this the identity prison.
 AI models categorize brands into rigid buckets.
-Once you are in a bucket, you cannot get out.
+Once you are trapped in one, expansion gets harder.

 | Brand | Assigned Identity | Escape Probability |